chrislarsen/docs/sdk/README.md

 ### Broadcasting

-At this stage, most of the plugins listen to events that are really only useful internally to the SDK.
+Most of the plugins listen to events that are really only useful internally to the SDK.
 That said, if a plugin does listen for an event, it will be listed in [the documentation on the plugins](https://github.com/globaldawn/docs/blob/master/plugins/README.md).

-As with subscribing to events, you can broadcast events with a common code pattern:
+As with subscribing to events, you can broadcast events with a similar code pattern:

 ```js
 gd.event('/some/event/name').broadcast(arg1, arg2, ...);